Grove of Titans goes Heavy Metal

 by Mario D. Vaden, I. S. A. Certified Arborist, PN-5584A

 Much of the change resides in aesthetics subject to opinion.
 Aesthetically the boardwalk is ugly to some, but nice to others.
 In some places the social paths were only a few feet wide before, now broadened 5 to 6 feet.
-But there’s brand new loss of vegetation practically exceeding the so-called gain.
+But there’s brand new loss of vegetation actually exceeding the so-called gain.

 Apart from that, the trail work holds the appearance of craftsmanship.
 It looks like workers payed attention to detail and taking pride in the work.
 The crews worked very hard and I’d like them to know we respect their work.
 To crews reading my assessment, I’ve been in your shoes doing this kind of work in parks, university campuses and golf courses since about 1976.
-So I saw the sweat and effort you put into this project.

 The end-result erases a wilderness feel like hikers experience at a place like Tall Trees Grove or Boyscout Tree trail where there’s simple bare trail.
-And for those reading who strolled Stout Grove, the fact you don’t see metal grates throughout that grove offers a clue about what’s not needed.
+And for those reading who strolled Stout Grove, the fact you don’t see metal grates throughout that grove offers a clue about need vs not needed.

 My first impression was how out-of-place part of the design looks compared to other trails and groves in Redwood National and State Parks.
 To some people it will look aesthetically pleasing.
 For others it will take time to adjust.
 When I hiked the grove summer 2024, it seemed to look better because the support materials faded a little and in several places plants are starting to flow over the edges of the grates a little cloaking straight lines and adding a hint of “patina”.
 So to be fair, I’d say it looks pretty good, and a lot of people are going to enjoy this grove a lot.